-There may also be other ways for a person living with HIV to successfully prove to CIC that they are not likely to cause an "excessive demand" on Canadian health or social services, but any such attempt will require the services of a lawyer in Canada who specializes in immigration law and is familiar with HIV-related issues.
+There may also be other ways for a person living with HIV to successfully prove to IRCC that they are not likely to cause an "excessive demand" on Canadian health or social services, but any such attempt will require the services of a lawyer in Canada who specializes in immigration law and is familiar with HIV-related issues.

-If an applicant is HIV-positive but not taking HIV medication, CIC will still conduct the "excessive demand" test.
-They will calculate the anticipated cost of health and social services based on when medical evidence suggests the applicant will need to start taking HIV medication.27
+If an applicant is HIV-positive but not taking HIV medication, IRCC will still conduct the "excessive demand" test.
+They will calculate the anticipated cost of health and social services based on when medical evidence suggests the applicant will need to start taking HIV medication.29

-5.3.2 Permanent resident applicants who are sponsored by a family member in Canada
+Permanent resident applicants who are sponsored by a family member in Canada

-Canadian citizens and permanent residents can sponsor certain close relatives to immigrate to Canada.28
+Canadian citizens and permanent residents can sponsor certain close relatives to immigrate to Canada.30

-If a person living with HIV is applying to become a permanent resident and their application is sponsored by their spouse, partner or parent29 who is a Canadian citizen or permanent resident, being HIV-positive will not be a barrier to the person's application.
+If a person living with HIV is applying to become a permanent resident and their application is sponsored by their spouse, partner or parent31 who is a Canadian citizen or permanent resident, being HIV-positive will not be a barrier to the person's application.
 The applicant will be required to take an immigration medical examination, but will be exempt from the "excessive demand" test.
-The same is also true of the applicant's dependent children.30 examination, CIC will send the applicant a letter requiring that they disclose their HIV status to their sponsor or withdraw their application.
-After a 60-day delay, unless the applicant withdraws the application, CIC will disclose the applicant's HIVpositive status to the sponsor.
-The sponsor will be given an additional 60 days to decide if they want to withdraw their sponsorship.
-If they don't, the sponsorship application will proceed normally.31
+The same is also true of the applicant's dependent children.32 If a person who is sponsored by a spouse or partner tests positive for HIV during the immigration medical examination, IRCC will send the applicant a letter requiring that they disclose their HIV status to their sponsor or withdraw their application.
+After a 60-day delay, unless the applicant withdraws the application, IRCC will disclose the applicant's HIV-positive status to the sponsor.33